zama-ai/concrete-ml/docs/README.md

 To make a model work with FHE, the only constraint is to make it run within the supported precision limitations of Concrete ML (currently 16-bit integers).
 Thus, machine learning models must be quantized, which sometimes leads to a loss of accuracy versus the original model, which operates on plaintext.

-Additionally, Concrete ML currently only supports FHE _inference_.
-Training has to be done on unencrypted data, producing a model which is then converted to an FHE equivalent that can perform encrypted inference (i.e., prediction over encrypted data).
+Additionally, Concrete ML currently only supports training on encrypted data for some models, while it supports _inference_ for a large variety of models.

 Finally, there is currently no support for pre-processing model inputs and post-processing model outputs.
 These processing stages may involve text-to-numerical feature transformation, dimensionality reduction, KNN or clustering, featurization, normalization, and the mixing of results of ensemble models.

-These issues are currently being addressed, and significant improvements are expected to be released in the coming months.
+These issues are currently being addressed, and significant improvements are expected to be released in the near future.

 ## Concrete stack